highlightxyz/generative-art/README.md

 **[Download hl-gen.js &darr;](./hl-gen.js)**

-In your `index.html` file, reference the hl-gen.js script before any aof your drawing code:
+In your `index.html` file, reference the hl-gen.js script before any of your drawing code:

 ```javascript
 <head>